 The Employer recognizes the Union as the exclusive bargaining agent for all Employees covered by this Agreement.
 The Employer shall not recognize any Employee or group of Employees as representing the Union, nor shall the Employer enter into any separate Agreement(s) with an Employee, a group of Employees or a Union Steward which compromises the terms or conditions of employment contained in this Agreement without the prior written approval of the President of the Union.

 The parties agree that there shall be no discrimination, interference, restriction, coercion, or harassment exercised or practiced with respect to any Employee by reason of membership or legitimate activity in the Union.

-The Employer will provide specific bulletin board space for use of the Union at locations on the Employer's premises which are accessible to Employees.
+The Employer will provide specific bulletin board space for the use of the Union at locations on the Employer's premises which are accessible to Employees.
 Sites of the bulletin boards are to be determined by the Employer and the Union.
 Bulletin board space shall be used for the posting of Union information directed to its members.
 Should the content of the posting be deemed objectionable to the Employer, the Employer shall remove the posting.

-An Employee shall have the right to wear or display the recognized insignia of the Union, however, no such insignia larger than a lapel pin shall be worn on issue clothing or uniforms, nor shall an insignia be displayed on Employer’s equipment or facilities.
+An Employee shall have the right to wear or display the recognized insignia of the Union; however, no such insignia larger than a lapel pin shall be worn on issue clothing or uniforms, nor shall an insignia be displayed on Employer’s equipment or facilities.